Wisdom Teeth Dentists In Shelby Township Mi

 Rather than lying flat on your back or on your side, we strongly suggest resting in a reclining chair or finding another way to keep your head elevated.
 This will help reduce the amount of pain you feel while recovering from wisdom teeth removal.

-Until your gums heal, you’ll need to use an irrigation syringe to keep the extraction sites clean after eating.
+Until your gums heal, you’ll need to use an irrigation syringe to keep the extraction site(s) clean after eating.

 The syringe works great for getting out pesky particles of food without causing further injury to the extraction sites.
 If a piece of food gets stuck in the spot your tooth used to be, don’t panic.
 Rinse it out slowly with the syringe and if you’re up for it, we recommend doing so with warm saltwater.

-You can brush your teeth the night after your appointment but do so at a gentle pace and avoid the extraction sites.
+You can brush your teeth the night after your appointment but do so at a gentle pace and avoid the extraction site(s).

-Schedule a Consultation for Wisdom Teeth
+Book a Wisdom Teeth Consultation

 Whether it’s you or a loved one going through wisdom teeth removal, we hope you feel a little more prepared now.
 Our dentist in Shelby Township, MI, would be more than happy to explain everything in more detail during a consultation.
 To schedule an appointment, please call the Premier Dental Center at (248) 457-0500.
 You may also fill out our online contact form and someone from our team will reach out to you soon.